sovrynn/ecdo/README.md

 - Ideally, these should consist of polished analysis about ONE topic instead of being used as messy notepads.
 Put unrefined ideas into `"TODO"` sections.
 - No need to fracture these up prematurely.
 Only when it helps.
 - When possible, add citations, links, backlinks, and hard copies of sources.
+- TODOs always go at the very bottom in their own main section.
+- Citations should go at the bottom right before TODOs.

 Other guidelines:
 - Name folders and files properly.
 Use lowercase dash-separated names instead of camel case.